aryansood1232/project3/README.md

 Justification

 This attack demonstrates that malicious commands can be executed within the system context, allowing unauthorized actions and potentially compromising system integrity.
 Creating files or echoing messages serves as a clear indicator of successful command injection.

+Vulnerability 5: Path Traversal Attack via JSON Rule File (the only new one)

+Description
+This vulnerability leverages the site field in the JSON rule file, allowing an attacker to perform a path traversal attack.
+The attacker can use traversal sequences such as ../../ to write or overwrite files outside the intended directory.
+This PoC specifically writes a confirmation message to /tmp/attack_successful to demonstrate the vulnerability.

+Steps to Run
+Ensure the vul_5.sh script is in the same directory as the main application.
+Run the following command:
+bash vul_5.sh
+Expected Outcome
+The PoC will create a file at /tmp/attack_successful with an indicator message confirming the attack.
+If the attack is successful, you will see the following output:

+[!]
+Path traversal attack successful: Vulnerability confirmed.
+Justification
+This attack demonstrates the risks of unvalidated file paths in the site field.
+An attacker can overwrite or create unauthorized files, potentially compromising the system or disrupting its integrity.
+Proper input validation is required to mitigate this risk.

 For all PoC scripts: